Search for Customer Profiles

 Search by creation source

 Customer profiles can be created from different sources.
-For example, you can create a customer profile using the Seller Dashboard, Square Point of Sale, and the Customers API.
+For example, you can create a customer profile using the Square Dashboard, Square Point of Sale, and the Customers API.
 For the complete list of creation source values, see CustomerCreationSource.

 Note